petabridge/lighthouse/README.md

 ## Customizing Lighthouse / Avoiding Serialization Errors

-When using Akka.NET with extension modules like DistributedPubSub or custom serializers (like [Hyperion](https://github.com/akkadotnet/Hyperion)), you will get serialization errors logged.

-That's because extension modules are using their own serializers quite often, and Lighthouse node has to know about this serializers - that is, required assemblies should be built into Lighthouse container.
+When using Akka.NET with extension modules like DistributedPubSub or custom serializers (like [Hyperion](https://github.com/akkadotnet/Hyperion)), serialization errors may appear in the logs because these modules are not installed and configured into Lighthouse by default.
+That is, required assemblies should be built into Lighthouse container.

 As you may see in [project file references](src/Lighthouse/Lighthouse.csproj), only `Akka.Cluster` and basic `Petabridge.Cmd.Remote` / `Petabridge.Cmd.Cluster`
 [pbm](https://cmd.petabridge.com/) modules are referenced by default, which means that if you need DistributedPubSub serializers to be discovered,